Jillian Michaels: Political views

 In 2016, Michaels labeled President-elect Donald Trump's running mate Mike Pence "the number one anti-gay politician in the country right now."

 In 2024, Michaels frequently expressed support for Robert F. Kennedy Jr. on his presidential campaign, praising his views on chronic health.
 In a reversal of her prior comments regarding Trump, Michaels announced she had voted for him in the 2024 presidential election.

-In 2025, Michaels appeared on a CNN talk show.
+In 2025, Michaels appeared on NewsNight with Abby Phillip, a CNN talk show.
 During the discussion, she expressed her support for Trump's executive order that ordered the removal of "divisive or partisan narratives" from the Smithsonian.
 When the news anchor asked her about it, she said, "When you make every single exhibit about white imperialism, when it isn’t relevant at all, that is a problem."
 Her response caused heated reactions on the talk show and social media, with some accusing her of downplaying white supremacy and others supporting her, like conservative commentator Megyn Kelly, who said that Michaels is "awesome".